akashacms/epub-guide/documents/1-introduction.html.md

 AkashaEPUB is an AkashaCMS plugin, and AkashaCMS in turn is a general "content management system" for building static HTML websites.
 In some circles that makes AkashaCMS a static site generator.
 Essentially AkashaEPUB tricks AkashaCMS into producing the XHTML files and XML metadata required for EPUB3 format ebooks.

 EPUB is a widely used electronic book publishing format designed by the International Digital Publishing Forum.
-There is a large and growing ecosystem of reading devices and software which can consume EPUB files.
+There is a large and growing ecosystem of reading devices and software to consume EPUB files.
 Further, it allows you to publish books through electronic book markets like the Google Play Store, and Apple's iBook store.
 Amazon's Kindle marketplace can accept EPUB files by using the KindleGen program to convert EPUBS to its own MOBI format.

 AkashaEPUB makes it possible to produce a correctly structured EPUB3 document.
 You can distribute it to others, confident it can be read on whatever device they have, or put on sale in electronic book markets.

 This guide - see [github.com/akashacms/epub-guide](https://github.com/akashacms/epub-guide) for its source code - serves as both documentation for AkashaEPUB, and an example of its use.
-Please submit corrections or new documentation ideas through Github, and see [](6-akashacms-project.html) to learn about the AkashaCMS project.
+Please see [](6-akashacms-project.html) to learn about the AkashaCMS project.

 The key features offered by AkashaEPUB are